 Later spells with the likes of Hull, Bristol Rovers and Livingston were as good as it got, unfortunately.

 With Bosnich and van der Gouw both suffering injury problems at the start of the 1999–2000 season, Ferguson moved for Italian ‘keeper Taibi from Venezia.

 Signed for his experience and so-called reliability, his time at Old Trafford was a bit of a nightmare.

-Nowadays, he’s remembered for a number of goalkeeping errors, which include flapping a free-kick against Liverpool, letting a tame long-shot from Matt Le Tissier trickle through his legs and allowing Chelsea (before Russian money, no less) put five past him.
+Nowadays, he’s remembered for a number of goalkeeping errors, which include flapping a free-kick against Liverpool, letting a tame long-range shot from Matt Le Tissier trickle through his legs and allowing Chelsea (before Russian money, no less) stick five past him.

 Needless to say, he was gone the following year.

 Another young understudy, American-born Rachubka became a bit of a journeyman after making just three appearances for United, turning out for the likes of Charlton, Huddersfield, Blackpool, Leeds, Oldham and Crewe, among others.